Mr. Philip Faraone, KGCHS

 Mr. Faraone returned with the Gregorian Concert Choir to Rome in 2000, when he performed at all four of the major basilicas as well as a recital given at the famous Santa Maria, Piazza del Popolo, for which he was awared the Annual Prize by the Akkademia dei Prossimali.
 Mr. Faraone has also conducted choirs on three tours throughout Italy, for which he was recognized by the Ministry of Culture, Province of Rome, for both his work and dedication to youth through music.

 Mr. Faraone has also performed on many other tours throughout Italy with the Gregorian Concert Choir, including the Basilica of Saint Mark, Venice.
 Mr. Faraone has served as a high school choir director for over thirty years, and has also taught music history, music theory, and humanities.
-Besides his work at the Cathedral of Saints Peter and Paul, Mr. Faraone serves as Music Director of The Prout School, Wakefield, Rhode Island, a co-educational Catholic college preparatory high school.
+Besides his work at the Cathedral of Saints Peter and Paul, Mr. Faraone served as Music Director of The Prout School, Wakefield, Rhode Island, a co-educational Catholic college preparatory high school, and currently teaches theology.

 On August 30, 2008 Mr. Faraone was featured on the front page of The Providence Journal in a major article by Mr. G. Wayne Miller, which you can access by clicking on the link to the left.